Name and place of business

-The duration of office for each Officer of the Academy, the President, the President-Elect and the Past President is 2 years with the exception of the Secretary General and the Treasurer whose duration of office is for a total of 4 years.
-Officers of the Academy, the President, the President-Elect and the Past President are not eligible to stand for re- election to any office which they held any time before.
+The duration of office for each Officer of the Academy, the President, the President-Elect and the Immediate Past-President is 2 years with the exception of the Secretary General and the Treasurer whose duration of office is for a total of 4 years.
+Officers of the Academy, the President, the President-Elect and the Immediate Past-President are not eligible to stand for re- election to any office that they have held at any previous time.

-The Secretary General-Elect and the Treasurer-Elect shall assist the Secretary General and Treasurer respectively, and will become the Secretary General and Treasurer respectively.
-They are elected during the last two years of tenure of the Officer of the Academy whom they are assisting and whom they will eventually replace.
-As above, the President-Elect is elected for a period of two years and therefore becomes President for two years.
-For the avoidance of doubt, the President cannot be re-elected as President-Elect nor can he stand for election to a position as an Officer of the Academy.
+The Secretary General-Elect and the Treasurer-Elect shall assist the Secretary General and Treasurer respectively, and will become the Secretary General and Treasurer, respectively.
+They shall be elected during the last 2 years of tenure of the Officer of the Academy whom they are assisting and whom they will eventually succeed.
+As above, the President-Elect is elected for a period of 2 years and therefore assumes the Presidency for 2 years.
+For the avoidance of doubt, the President cannot be re-elected as President-Elect nor can he/she stand for election to any other position as an Officer of the Academy.

-The General Meeting may at any time dismiss the President, the President-Elect and the Past President of the Academy provided that this is on the agenda of the meeting, the Officer of the Academy in question has been given notice and has an opportunity to present their case, and a two thirds majority of members voting support the dismissal.
+The General Meeting may at any time dismiss the President, the President-Elect and the Immediate Past-President of the Academy provided that this is on the agenda of the meeting, the Officer of the Academy in question has been given notice and has an opportunity to present his/her case, and a two thirds majority of members voting support the dismissal.

 In the event of death, severe illness or incapacity of the President, the President-Elect shall take over the function of President.
-If this is required for longer than a 3-month period, then the term of office of the new President shall be deemed to have started from the time that he took up the position of the previous President.
+If this is required for longer than a 3-month period, then the term of office of the new President shall be deemed to have started from the time that he/she assumed the Presidency.

 Amendments to statutes

 The Board may, with a majority of votes cast, propose changes to the Statutes.
-Such proposals shall be referred to the Statutes and Development Committee for formulation and cross referencing and thereafter presented again to the Board for decision with a majority of two thirds of all Board members.
+Such proposals shall be referred to the Statutes and Development Committee for formulation and cross-referencing and thereafter presented again to the Board for its decision by a majority of two thirds of all Board Members.